Interpreter Services

 Interpretation costs may not be covered for all services.
 It is important to check with court staff or your lawyer about your specific needs.

 If you are involved with a child protection matter and feel you need an interpreter, talk to your lawyer.
-The judge will determine whether an interpreter is needed and will advise the Department of Community Services to arrange for one to be provided.
+The judge will determine whether an interpreter is needed and will advise the Department of Opportunities and Social Development to arrange for one to be provided.

 Sign language interpreters are provided by the court if necessary and arranged in advance.